Lesson Progress Reporting for SEL Leaders

 Show me "Bright Spots" where it is going well across and within schools.

-Get a Baseline: Usability Benchmark Study
+Method 2: Moderated Usability Benchmark Study

-Visualize the Problem Space through Different Persona Goals
+Method 4: Visualize the Problem Space through Different Persona Goals

-Put it All Together: User Needs Across Research Initiatives
+Method 5: User Needs Across Research Initiatives

-Map the System to Leverage UX Opportunities
+Method 6: Map Usability Issues across the Platform to Leverage UX Opportunities

-Step 1: Clean The Data
+Step 2: Clean The Data

 We learned that a data report with bad data is no better than no data at all.
 We needed to take three interventions that related to the teacher's experience to get reliable data for administrators.
-These enhancements were chosen with a hypothesis that they would get at the root cause of excess or inaccurate data.
+These enhancements were chosen with the hypothesis that they would get at the root cause of excess or inaccurate data.

 Intervention 1: The “Explore lessons” feature reduced extra classes by 85%.
 The feature also created easier lesson access for all users.
-This feature was well received soon after release, administrators and teachers adopted the "explore lessons" language in their interviews and comments, signifying that it was intuitive and useful.
+This feature was well-received soon after release.
+Administrators and teachers adopted the "explore lessons" language in their interviews and comments, signifying that it was intuitive and useful.

 Intervention 2: The “Delete class” feature was long overdue and helped clean progress reports and remove the clutter of extra classes on the user's dashboard.